 New York insurance laws require that form PR-102 – Definition of Replacement form be completed for every application.

-The law is designed to protect you the consumer as it requires additional disclosures by the agent, existing insurance company, and new company.
+The law is designed to protect you the consumer, as it requires additional disclosures by the agent, existing insurance company, and new company.

-The form asks if you will be lapsing, surrendering, canceling, reducing the face amount, changing policy to a paid-up insurance policy, assigning the policy as collateral, stopping premium payments, etc.
+The form asks if you will be lapsing, surrendering, canceling, reducing the face amount, changing the policy to a paid-up insurance policy, assigning the policy as collateral, stopping premium payments, etc.

-The benefit to you is that your agent, the existing life insurer and the new company must disclose detailed information to you.
+The benefit to you is that your agent, the existing life insurer, and the new company must disclose detailed information to you.

 When a replacement is involved, your agent must contact your existing life insurance company with form LF-203 – Authorization to Release Information.

 The existing life insurance company must respond with detailed information about your existing policy.